Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas

-Our model is based on the assumption that it can be costly to know whether the action of another agent was actually cooperative -- even when you observe that action \citep{han_when_2021}.
-Everyday examples of this are abundant.
-For example, there is a time cost to checking if the correct amount has been debited from your bank account, or if goods that you have ordered online are genuine rather than fake.
+Our model is based on the assumption that it can be costly to know whether the action of another agent was actually cooperative -- even when you observe that action \cite{han_when_2021}.
+Everyday examples of this are common.
+For example, there is a time cost of monitoring if the correct amount has been debited from your bank account, or if goods that you have ordered online are genuine rather than fake.
 When interacting with artificial intelligence (AI), these costs can become even greater.
-For example, are personalised music recommendations from a streaming app influenced by paid promotions \citep{pelly2025mood}?
-Has an LLM agent completed a task in a way that meets the preferences I prompted it with, or were its actions not in my interests due to biases in its training data \citep{wu2024unveiling}?
+For example, are personalised music recommendations from a streaming app influenced by paid promotions \cite{pelly2025mood}?
+Has an LLM agent completed a task in a way that meets the preferences I prompted it with, or were its actions not in my interests due to biases in its training data \cite{wu_unveiling_2024}?

-Our operationalisation of trust -- as choosing to not check another agent's actions -- provides an objective behavioural measure that applies across a broad spectrum of social interactions.
-Using this, trust can be measured in experimental settings by how often someone chooses (or not) to pay a cost to verify another agent's actions.
-This could be carried out in standard behavioural economics settings \citep{camerer2003behavioral}, where a participant is given the option to pay to find out the action of its partner in each round of a repeated social dilemma game.
+Our operationalisation of trust -- as choosing not to monitor another agent's actions -- provides an objective behavioural measure that applies across a broad spectrum of social interactions.
+Using this, trust can be measured in experimental settings by how often someone chooses (or not) to pay a cost to monitor another agent's actions.
+This could be carried out in standard behavioural economics settings \cite{camerer2003behavioral}, where a participant is given the option to pay to find out the action of its partner in each round of a repeated social dilemma game.